nanoutils/nanoutils/docs/docs/methods.md

 ## `debounce`

-Delays a call of function until specified time
+Runs a last call of a specified function in a specified `number` of milliseconds

 ```js
 import { debounce } from 'nanoutils'